cig0/old_blog/about.md

 **~# ls -l this\ blog/**

 * Focuses on IT, yet don't be surprised to find entries about pretty much everything else that catches my attention
-* Is made using [bashblog](https://github.com/cfenollosa/bashblog "Meet the little giant"), a static site generator written in Bourne-Again SHell
+* Is made using [bashblog](https://github.com/cfenollosa/bashblog "Meet the little giant"), a beautifully crafted static site generator written in Bourne-Again SHell
-* Is a [static blog](https://www.staticgen.com), meaning it doesn't rely on any database or dynamic stuff (check [this article](https://davidwalsh.name/introduction-static-site-gener ators) to learn more about the difference with dynamic websites)
+* Is a [static blog](https://www.staticgen.com), meaning it doesn't rely on any database or dynamic stuff; check [this neat article](https://davidwalsh.name/introduction-static-site-generators) to learn more about the difference with dynamic websites/webApps
 * Is hosted at [GitHub Pages](https://pages.github.com "GitHub Pages") (many thanks!)
 * Is hence mostly invulnerable to the dangers of the interwebs
 * Is devilish fast to load since it is made using *Markdown*, *HTML*, *CSS* and just a pinch of *JS*